 - The two MSP documentaries and public screening licenses

 - Your production will be highlighted on the MSP website, YouTube channel, and social media platforms

 Groups in the U.S. and abroad are invited to participate!
-The soft deadline for applications is September 25, and the webinars will start on October 10.
-Click here to apply.
+The application deadline is Feb.
+7, 2020.
+The webinars will start on Feb.
+12. Click here to apply.

 The webinars will discuss the nexus of masculinities, health and justice; how to help presenters craft powerful personal stories; recruiting presenters and co-sponsoring organizations; MSP group process (e.g., story circles, community-building); working with men who have perpetrated violence; legal/ethical issues and safety; program evaluation; and next steps in gender justice organizing.
 The webinars will be recorded and stored online for access anytime.

 The MSP Training Guide is a step-by-step, 65-page toolkit that discusses the MSP’s research background and educational approach; how to help presenters craft powerful stories; group facilitation; event production; creating MSP films and social media; how to work with men who have used violence; legal/ethical issues and safety; and other topics.
 It provides editable templates including a Call for Submissions, event introduction, press release, and feedback forms for audience members and presenters.